mazamorac/ExcelMazRegex/README.md

 It's several orders of magnitude faster than using the VBA scripting library, and it's less convoluted than the few other Excel .NET regex libraries I found out there.

+See the [.Net regular expression documentation](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions) for a full description of regexes, including search and replacement patterns, and how options work.

-The formula use and syntax show up in the Excel Intellisense UI, and here for reference:
+The formula use and syntax show up in the Excel Intellisense UI, and below for reference:

 #### Function RegexMatch()
-'''
-RegexMatch( input, pattern [, options [, replacement ] ] )
+`RegexMatch( input, pattern [, options [, replacement ] ] )`
-'''

 Finds and returns the text of the first instance of the regular expression pattern inside the input string, optionally modified with the option flags, and optionally with a replacement pattern.
-See the .Net regular expression documentation for a full description of regexes, including search and replacement patterns, and how options work.

 The options are bit flags (see below), and sould be added up to specify more than one optoin.
 E.g.: ignore case plus multilines is 4 (1 + 3).
 * 1 = IgnoreCase